-Stepping out onto the steps of the back terrace of Buckingham Palace on May 7, holding tightly onto their umbrellas, King Charles and Queen Camilla looked out to the sea of expectant faces hoping to meet them after scoring an invite to the first garden party of 2025.
+Stepping out onto the steps of the back terrace of Buckingham Palace, the Prince and Princess of Wales looked out to the sea of expectant faces hoping to meet them.

 “Well, you do rather hope the sun shines when you invite 8000 people to have tea on your lawn,” the late Queen Elizabeth quipped to a guest at one such event in 2019.
 “It can be a bit of a worry.”